alexanderkoller/pergamon/bibtypst-styles.typ

       if bib-type == "article" {
+        // TODO - it's okay if either year or date is defined
+        // -> revamping dates and years is a major coherent work package that I should look at require-fields(reference, options, "author", "title", "journaltitle", "year")

         // For now, I am mapping both \newunit and \newblock to periods. let ret = periods(
           author-translator-others(reference, options),